YannisCS/Machine-Learning/README.md

 AI overlaps with ML, it is also an area of computer science concerned with developing programs that are intelligent, or can do intelligent things, which invovles learning, e.g.machine learning.

 Statistics overlaps with the corner of ML interested in learning patterns in data.

+## ML model

 # this repository
 this repository is for storing ML projects.

 ## Fraud Detection
-Binary classify
+Fraud is a wrongful or criminal deception intended to result in financial or personal gain, e.g.credit card transaction fraud, healthcare claims fraud and abuse, telecommunication fraud, and etc. Fraud detection is a kind of anomaly detection that finds unusual events, to indentify each record whether is a fraud.

+This project is a supervised binary classify problem.

 ## Iris
 classify